LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 TechJobs (Console Edition)
 ---------------------------

 The app you must help design is a simple console (i.e. command-line) prototype of the new TechJobs app.
 It will allow LaunchCode staff to browse and search listings of open jobs by employer partners.

 The prototype process gives everybody a chance to work out some initial ideas without investing a ton of time into developing a finished product.
-Once everybody likes the prototype, the Tech Team will begin work on a full-fledged application.
+Once everybody likes the prototype, the Tech Team will begin work toward a full-fledged application.

 Your Assignment